Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 Step 3: Wait for Blue Motor Finance to send their response

-To set your expectations, it takes roughly eight weeks from submission day to get a response from Blue Motor Finance.
+To set your expectations, it may take weeks from submission day to get a response from Blue Motor Finance.
 It allows them to thoroughly check your claim, and prepare a response which can be:

 • Accept your claim – Here, it means they will offer you a refund or the compensation you demand